-And with drive-in cinemas, outdoor theatre shows and open-air art exhibitions, London has plenty more outdoor entertainment on offer for you to enjoy.
+From drive-in cinemas and outdoor theatre shows to open-air art exhibitions, London has plenty more outdoor entertainment on offer.

 Best outdoor theatre, musicals and cinema

-- Enjoy cult classics, from Grease and Top Gun to Pulp Fiction and Casablanca, with Rooftop Film Club's screenings at Peckham's Bussey Building and Roof East in Stratford.
-Until 1 Aug
+- Enjoy cult classics, from Pretty Woman and Top Gun to Pulp Fiction and Casablanca, with Rooftop Film Club's screenings at Peckham's Bussey Building and Roof East in Stratford.
+Summer only

 Outdoor entertainment in London